DEADSEC-SECURITY/popcorn-time-api/CONTRIBUTING.md

 If you enjoy my work consider making a donation to help me be able to work full time in my projects.
-If you dont wanto to donate but want to contribute in a diferent way, that 100% ok, you can do that by forking my pojects with usefull implementation of recomending new features for me to add.
+If you dont want to donate but want to contribute in a diferent way, that 100% ok, you can do that by forking my pojects with usefull implementation of recomending new features for me to add.

 For developers contributing check https://github.com/popcorn-time-ru/popcorn-ru for the API endpoints